opencypher/website/_posts/blog/2017-07-17-ocig1-MANDATORY-MATCH-blog.markdown

 ~~~~

 `MANDATORY MATCH` instead of `MATCH` is used in the first three lines, in which all the data that is supposed to be in the graph is queried with the expectation of finding the particular user, city and product identified by `$user`, `$city` and `$product`, respectively.
-This means that any errors with these ids will cause the query fail immediately.
+This means that any errors with these properties will cause the query to fail immediately.

-It is fine to interleave `MANDATORY MATCH` and `MATCH` statements, but the intuition is that it is best practice to put all `MANDATORY MATCH` statements first for easier query readability.
+It is perfectly acceptable to interleave `MANDATORY MATCH` and `MATCH` statements, but the intuition is that it is best practice to put all `MANDATORY MATCH` statements first for easier query readability.

 ---